Day-Cohort-77/Bug-Ranch-dylanjohnson131/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > In this for loop, forestNumber is being stored in the areas.forests array.
-Inside the curly braces, we are using the .push method to add the value of "forest" to the variable forestNumber.
+   > //In this for loop, forestNumber is being stored in the journey array.
+We are using the .push method to add the object "forest" to the journey array.

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
-   > Within the database module, the value of 'database' we are using an array to define the identification number of the cattle, the type of breed and as well as their name.
-We do this so that later on we can call back to the array so that the functions use the correct information.
+   > //the variable database has a value of an object that contains two properties that store two separate arrays.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-> (herdSize) is defining the function 'hireDrovers' and it is getting its value within the function.
+>// (herdSize) is a placeholder for the function 'hireDrovers' and it is getting its value once the function is invoked by the argument cattleToDrive.

 ## When You Are Done